If you are already in Canada

 Disclosure of funds

-If you arrive in Canada with more than C$10,000, you must tell the CBSA officer.
-If you do not, you could be fined or put in prison, and your funds could be seized.
+If you arrive in Canada with more than CAN$10,000, you must tell the CBSA officer.
+If you do not, you could be fined, and your funds could be seized.
 These funds could be in the form of:

 - bankers’ drafts, cheques, travellers’ cheques or money orders.